schr0841/cnn_project/README.md

 Therefore, we must carefully specify whether we are using sparse or categorical in the data generating functions to ensure that everything matches up with the specified loss function.

-Benefits of Pre-Training:

-* **Improved Performance**: Pre-training allows the model to leverage knowledge learned from a large and diverse dataset, which can lead to better performance on the new task, especially when the new dataset is small or lacks diversity.

-* **Reduced Training Time**: Training a model from scratch can be computationally expensive and time-consuming.
-Pre-training on a large dataset and then fine-tuning can significantly reduce the time required to achieve good performance.

-* **Better Generalization**: Pre-trained models often generalize better to new tasks because they start with a solid understanding of basic features and patterns, which can help improve accuracy on the new task.

-Pre-training is a powerful technique, especially in scenarios where data is scarce or where training a model from scratch would be impractical due to resource constraints.

-In our specific case, we use models that are pre-trained on the EfficientNetB3, ResNet50 and InceptionV3 datasets.
-The InceptionV3 model is trained to classify 1000 different images in a wide range of categories, so that may be why the accuracy suffers, but the ResNet50 model also does this and has good accuracy for us.
-We need some further investigation as to why there are differences in these models.
-After pre-training, we then employ transfer learning by further training the models on our cancer image dataset.